|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Academic Advising Center

-Whatever your career aspirations, your future begins here in the College of Liberal Arts.
+Whatever your career aspirations, your future begins in the College of Liberal Arts.
 Our courses and majors build toward exciting internships and co-op opportunities, offering practical, valuable work experience as you explore literature, languages, history, psychology, criminal justice, the social sciences, and more.
-The College of Liberal Arts integrates skills in effective communication, critical and analytical thinking, problem solving, and technological literacy, tools necessary for any professional career.
-Whether you choose to attend Main Campus or participate in one of our world-wide programs, you will be able to choose from among the nation’s leading scholars, professors who have connections both to the world of work and to graduate and professional schools.
+The College of Liberal Arts integrates skills in effective communication, critical and analytical thinking, problem solving, and technological literacy - tools necessary for any professional career.
+We offer degree programs at all Philadelphia area campuses as well as international options for study.
+In the College of Liberal Arts, you will be able to choose from among the nation’s leading scholars, professors who have connections both to the world of work and to graduate and professional schools.

-Liberal Arts programs also easily accommodate minors or certificates in other schools or colleges, allowing students to prepare for careers in education, business, media, government, and a variety of profit and non-profit organizations and institutions.
-Whether your interests lie in one of our many undergraduate majors, in the pre-professional programs of Law, Medicine, Health Professions, and Pharmacy, in pursuing advanced study in one of our 18 masters and 15 doctoral programs, or even if you are not yet decided on a major, your future begins here.
+Liberal Arts programs easily accommodate minors or certificates in other schools or colleges, allowing students to prepare for careers in education, business, media, government, and a variety of profit and non-profit organizations and institutions.
+Whether your interests lie in one of our many undergraduate majors, in the pre-professional programs of Law, Medicine, Health Professions, in pursuing advanced study in one of our or even if you are not yet decided on a major, your future begins here.

 The College’s undergraduate programs prepare students to enter the world as informed, responsible citizens, as women and men making consequential choices about the future of their communities, and as leaders in the careers they choose to pursue.
 Because a rapidly changing technological society cannot prosper without men and women trained in the methods of logical inquiry, deductive reasoning, and critical analysis, the College holds fundamental assumptions about undergraduate education: